qichaozhao/cards/_posts/2018-03-31-potato-lemon-1.md

 So with the activation function in place, we have half of our Artifical Neuron already.
 The other half involves the collection of an arbitrary number of inputs to feed into the activation function.

 I will talk about this in the next post!
+In the meantime, you can find the code I've written thus far, all 10 lines of it, at: [https://github.com/qichaozhao/potatolemon](https://github.com/qichaozhao/potatolemon)

 -qz